World Cup fans get extra kick from far-flung Brazil wilderness

 "A very beautiful place and a very good guide," said Saranchuk, still wet from his adventure.
 "We saw some very interesting places and swam in beautiful water."

-Souza, 68, took the 36-year-old Saranchuk to the Jumping Waterfall and they both leapt into the water from four meters (13 feet).
+Souza, 68, took the 36-year-old Saranchuk to the Jumping Waterfall and they both leapt into the water from four metres (13 feet).

 "It's forbidden a little bit because some people don't know how to jump and they can hurt themselves," said Souza.